OpusVL/Odoo-Delivery-Notes/README.md

 Delivery Notes
 ====================

-This module adds delivery notes to the Sales Order object.
+This module adds delivery notes to the Delivery Note object.

 Delivery notes can be accessed from the Sales Order screen, and printed on the Delivery Note screen.